mitchross/k3s-argocd-proxmox/docs/argocd.md

 ### 2. Bootstrap ArgoCD (One Command Deployment)
 Deploy the self-managing ArgoCD `Application`.
 This bootstrap application will:
-1. Install ArgoCD itself
+1. Install ArgoCD itself using Helm
-2. Create the three ApplicationSets
+2. Create all three ApplicationSets automatically
-3. Automatically discover and deploy all infrastructure, monitoring, and applications
+3. Discover and deploy all infrastructure, monitoring, and applications

 ```bash
 # Apply the ArgoCD bootstrap application - this is the ONLY manual command needed